Jet Age Aviation: Cold War Development - Enhanced Edition

 Adoption of swept wings (35° class) on types like F‑86 and MiG‑15 elevated transonic capability.
 Automatic slats (Sabre) restored low‑speed manners; all‑moving tails (F‑86E, later supersonic types) addressed shock‑induced pitch issues.
 British research at Farnborough and allied wind‑tunnel programmes converged on solutions that defined second‑generation jets.

-Insert image here: Diagram of swept wing benefits and all‑moving tail, annotated for compressibility effects.
+Insert image here: A detailed diagram of swept wing benefits and all-moving tail, annotated for compressibility effects, demonstrating how these innovations enabled transonic and supersonic flight

-Insert image here: Diagram of swept wing benefits and all‑moving tail, annotated for compressibility effects.
+Insert image here: A detailed diagram of swept wing benefits and all-moving tail, annotated for compressibility effects, demonstrating how these innovations enabled transonic and supersonic flight

 Sweep delays compressibility; the all‑flying tail restores pitch authority near and beyond Mach 1.